Use Your Pennsylvania Tax Dollars to Build Brighter Future

 Your redirected tax dollars:

-• Help students and families meet basic needs and find critical resources
+- Help students and families meet basic needs and connect to critical resources

 quick faqs: